Proof of counterfeiting may be all means (L615-5 CPI).

 - a Patent Attorney:

-- even that of the seizing C. Cass. com., No. 03-15871, March 8, 2005because the ethics of the profession imposes on the profession "dignity, conscience, independence and probity"
+- even that of the seizing C. Cass. com., No. 03-15871, March 8, 2005because the profession's code of ethics imposes on the profession " dignity, conscience, independence and probity "

 - possibly accompanied by a "trainee council" (Court of Appeal of Paris, 4th ch., Sect.
 A, December 3, 2008) who is subject to the same rules of professional conduct;

-- it is better to avoid that this council has carried out expertises in the same file because some judges seem very fussy ...
-(Paris Court of Appeal, Pole 5, Chamber 1, March 27, 2018, No. 17/18710) ;
+- it is better to avoid that this council has carried out expert opinions in this same case because some judges seem very fussy… (Paris Court of Appeal, Pole 5, Chamber 1, March 27, 2018, No. 17/18710) ;

 - a graduate engineer in a specific field (Court of Appeal of Paris, 4th ch., Sect.
 A, December 6, 2006);